 More than 15 musical groups—everything from blues and rock to indie and Americana—perform at this scenic setting along the Crow River.
 There will be harmonica lessons and a tent for jam sessions, as well.
 Campers can find some sites at Masonic/West River Park or other regional parks nearby.

 Lakes Bluegrass Festival, Pine River

-For fans of old-time music, this four-day festival brings in four nationally known bluegrass bands, as well as six to eight from Minnesota who take the Cass County Fairgrounds stage but also offer workshops on various instruments Friday and Saturday.
+For fans of old-time music, this four-day festival brings in four nationally known bluegrass bands, as well as six to eight from Minnesota who take the Lakes Music and Events Park stage but also offer workshops on various instruments Friday and Saturday.
 That often sparks daytime and after-dark jam sessions.
 Campers can choose from 150 RV sites or more rustic sites for tents.